 The OCC has about 70 people devoted full-time to monitoring JPMorgan’s banking activities, including the activity of its chief investment office where most of the losing trades happened in a London unit.
 OCC examiners overseas operate from their own regional offices -- including one in London -- and aren’t housed inside the banks as they are in the U.S.

 Even if that particular unit was in New York, “it wouldn’t have an examiner looking at it all the time,” said Robert L. Clarke, who was comptroller of the currency from 1985 to 1992.
 He said examiners set a schedule for how they’ll review major risk areas of a bank, checking out control mechanisms for each throughout the year.
 “They clearly can’t catch all the major activities.”

 Arthur Wilmarth, a law professor specializing in banking and financial regulation at George Washington University, said the JPMorgan incident raises questions about how closely regulators are watching the biggest banks.

 “Although JPMorgan’s loss apparently didn’t occur in their trading book, one would think that the regulators would be asking for reports on all of the major risk positions held by the largest banks, wherever those positions are booked,” Wilmarth said in an e-mail.
-“One would also think that the OCC and the Fed would be taking a closer look at trading operations in London” after trades at a London unit of American International Group Inc. (AIG) contributed to the need for a federal rescue.
+“One would also think that the OCC and the Fed would be taking a closer look at trading operations in London” after trades at a London unit of American International Group Inc. (AIG:US) contributed to the need for a federal rescue.